Triangle Piercing FAQ Info by APP Certified Piercers in NYC

 • Because it’s Super Duper Cool!

-• Enhanced sexual sensation due to the contact with the underside of the clitoris.
+• Enhanced sexual sensation due to contact with the underside of the clitoris.

 • Aesthetic reasons, as it remains hidden under the hood.